The 9 Best Sleep Supplements & Aids of 2023 (All With Science-Backed Ingredients)*

 Anyone in the market for a new sleep supplement knows how tricky it can be to cut through all the labels, claims, and ingredient lists on various products.

-Here, mbg's Director of Scientific Affairs Ashley Jordan Ferira, Ph.D., RDN, breaks your search down into six key elements of an effective and safe sleep supplement:*
+Here, mbg's Vice President of Scientific Affairs Ashley Jordan Ferira, Ph.D., RDN, breaks your search down into six key elements of an effective and safe sleep supplement:*

 - It has science-backed ingredients: The ingredient label is always the first thing you'll want to look at in a sleep supplement.
 It should feature active ingredients that are backed by sleep-relevant science and dosed properly.
 We broke down what those are below to make your search easy breezy.